Congo Suggested Reading

 This book brings to the forefront of development discourse the looming, long-term impact of the HIV/AIDS pandemic on the sub-Saharan region.
-Scholars and practitioners from a range of professions assess the programmatic response to the epidemic to date and examine its impact on the development infrastructure—both human and physical.
+Scholars and practitioners from various professions assess the programmatic response to the epidemic to date and examine its impact on the human and physical development infrastructure.

-In the opening chapter, the demographic impact of AIDS, in the context of the overall impact of other diseases, is examined and how the demographic shifts attributed to the epidemic are affecting national economies.
+In the opening chapter, the demographic impact of AIDS, in the context of the overall impact of other diseases, is examined, and how the demographic shifts attributed to the epidemic affect national economies.

 By Jason Stearns

 At the heart of Africa is the Congo, a country the size of Western Europe, bordering nine other nations, that since 1996 has been wracked by a brutal and unstaunchable war in which millions have died.
 And yet, despite its epic proportions, it has received little sustained media attention.

 In this deeply reported book, Jason Stearns vividly tells the story of this misunderstood conflict through the experiences of those who engineered and perpetrated it.
 He depicts village pastors who survived massacres, the child soldier assassin of President Kabila, a female Hutu activist who relives the hunting and methodical extermination of fellow refugees, and key architects of the war that became as great a disaster as–and was a direct consequence of–the genocide in neighboring Rwanda.
 Through their stories, he tries to understand why such mass violence made sense and stability has been elusive.

 Through their voices and an astonishing wealth of knowledge and research, Stearns chronicles the Congolese State’s political, social, and moral decay.

 By Gerard Prunier